Simon Cook (English cricketer): Coaching career

 He had completed his coaching training to the highest level whilst still a player and took a role coaching France before the 2013 European T20 Championship.
 He then took a role as head coach of the Hong Kong Cricket Club before becoming the bowling coach of the Hong Kong national cricket team in 2013.

-In 2015 he was appointed the interim head coach of the Hong Kong national side.
+In 2015 he was appointed the interim head coach of the Hong Kong national team.
 He went on to be appointed to the role in 2016.
-His time as head coach saw the side record their first One Day International and first-class victories in 2015, take part in the 2016 ICC World Twenty20 and record a first victory over an ICC Full Member, beating Afghanistan in 2018.
+His time as head coach saw the team record their first One Day International and first-class victories in 2015, take part in the 2016 ICC World Twenty20 and record a first victory over an ICC Full Member, beating Afghanistan in 2018.
 The team won its first international tournament in 10 years under Cook's leadership in 2018, winning the 2018 Asia Cup Qualifier tournament.

 Cook left the Hong Kong post in July 2019, returning to the UK.
 He was appointed as specialist bowling coach at Kent in September, taking up the role in October.

 He was appointed as Kent's director of cricket in 2023, replacing the retiring Paul Downton.